The following Corporate practice note provides comprehensive and up to date legal information covering:

 EU(WA)A 2020 amends EU(W)A 2018.
 In particular, it includes specific savings and transitional provisions to ensure that the UK’s obligations under EU law during the implementation period were given domestic legal effect, notwithstanding the repeal of ECA 1972.
 It also replaces many of the references to ‘exit day’ in EU(W)A 2018 with references to ‘IP completion day’.
 On IP completion day, EU(W)A 2018 converted the existing body of directly applicable EU law into UK domestic law (known as retained EU law).
-Under the EU(W)A 2018, the government has powers to make statutory instruments (SIs) to prevent,
+Under the EU(W)A 2018, the government has powers to make statutory instruments (SIs)

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.